 On top of just being downright charming, this section of Northern Kentucky is home to a few of our favorite local restaurants like Baker’s Table, which offers a phenomenal brunch, and Bouquet in Covington with a first-come, first-served patio seating and a generous six-page bourbon menu (now you see why we prefer to walk to Kentucky…).

 It’s also got a beer scene all its own with great rooftop taprooms and beer gardens at breweries such as Braxton Brewing Company.
-Another outdoor spot that I’m dying to try on our next return trip is Yonder by Commonwealth, a treetop-esque rooftop bar inspired by Kentucky State Parks.

 As if you need another reason to cross the river?
 Northern Kentucky is home to the B-Line, five Kentucky Bourbon Trail Craft Tour distilleries you can visit in one fell swoop: Second Sight Spirits, New Riff Distilling, Boone County Distilling Co., The Old Pogue Distillery, and Neeley Family Distillery.
 Just don’t forget your DD and to check and see if reservations are required first.
 Traveling during these times can be intimidating, but most of your fears can be alleviated with just a bit of advanced planning (and let’s be honest, a snort of whiskey at the destination.)

 For more Cincinnati travel tips and experiences, start here: